ZacksMohawk/Prok-C/README.md

 	node Prok-C

-This will run on default port 999, unless config says otherwise.
+This will run on default port 999, unless config or command line param says otherwise.

 To use a different config file:

 	node Prok-C -configPath /path/to/config/file

+To use a different port (eg. 777):

+	node Prok-C -port 777

 ## How To Use